What is an option?

 Option grants are made in the expectation that a share price’s value will rise as the business grows.
-When the price has increased, each option granted is worth the difference between the price of the share at that time and the strike price at which it was awarded (see figure 1 below).
+When the price has increased, each option granted is worth the difference between the price of the share at that time and the strike price at which it was awarded (see chart below).

 In public markets, options are traded freely as a security in their own right with a value that is calculated by complicated “Black-Scholes” models which are mainly a function of the underlying asset price, interest rates, and the time to expiry of the option itself.

 An option contract is a mechanism that allows holders to take part in the upside value generated by the business as if they became a shareholder at the lower strike price, but without having to deploy any capital.

 Options are used as an incentive mechanism for employees of public and private companies.
 Options are used to compensate employees for three reasons:

 - They reduce the cash cost of compensation for the company